 Lesbians, gays, bisexuals, transgender people, questioning, intersexes, and their allies represent a diversity of identities and expressions of gender and sexuality.
-Members of the community include people from different races, religions, ethnicities, nationalities, and socioeconomic classes.
+Community members include people from different races, religions, ethnicities, nationalities, and socioeconomic classes.
 Intersectionality refers to the combining of multiple identities into one whole.
 Intersectionality brings a diversity of thought, perspective, understanding, and experience to heterosexual peers and other allies.
 Understanding its importance is an essential part of understanding why members of the LGBTQI community feel so strongly about their identity.

 Being part of an LGBT+ group can bring strengths and difficulties for people who identify within these communities.
 It’s significant for people who identify as LGBTQI to understand their own experiences related to sexual attraction and gender identity because these identities can be deeply personal.

-There is limited evidence suggesting that people who identify as lesbian, gay, bisexual, transgender, questioning (LGBTQ), intersex, two‑spirit, pansexual, or otherwise nonbinary may be at an increased risk of developing specific mental health issues in determining the mental health outcomes.
+Limited evidence suggests that people identifying as lesbian, gay, bisexual, transgender, questioning (LGBTQ), intersex, two‑spirit, pansexual, or otherwise nonbinary may be at an increased risk of developing specific mental health issues in determining mental health outcomes.
 However, these findings need further study before they can be considered conclusive.
 Adults who identify themselves as lesbian, gay, bisexual, or transgender (LGBT) are at least twice as likely as their straight peers to report having experienced any mental illness within the past year.
 Transgender people are almost four times as likely as cisgender people to experience a mental health condition.

 LGBTQ+ youth (lesbian, gay, bisexual, transgender often face additional challenges related to their sexual orientation or gender identity.
 Lesbians, gay men, bisexuals, and transgender individuals are three times as likely to experience depression symptoms as heterosexual adults.
 Transgender youth face additional disadvantages regarding their mental health because they are twice as likely to feel depressive symptoms, seriously consider committing suicide, and commit suicide than heterosexual youth.
 Trauma-Informed Care for LGBT+ Individuals will reduce the likelihood that a member of the LGBT community will commit suicide or even think about it!